 Pickleball was invented in the U.S. in 1965, so it’s taken a long time to get off the ground, but it looks set to continue its rapid upward thrust.

 The game is a mix of tennis, badminton, and ping-pong.
 It’s played by two or four players (called picklers) on a small court, so there’s not much ground to cover.
-It uses rectangular, sold-faced bats that are shorter and lighter than a tennis racket, and a plastic ball with holes in it that’s less bouncy and doesn’t fly fast through the air.
-Serves – you call out “pickle” before you serve - are underhand making them easier to hit and return and there are good gaps to get your breath back if you get winded during play.
+It uses rectangular, solid-faced bats that are shorter and lighter than a tennis racket, and a plastic ball with holes in it that’s less bouncy and doesn’t fly fast through the air.
+Serves – you call out “pickle” before you serve - are underhand, making them easier to hit and return, and there are good gaps to get your breath back if you get winded during play.

 Improves Cardiorespiratory Fitness